nikcorg/snake/README.md

-Still yet another snake game
+Still Yet Another Snake Game
 ============================

 Inspired by [Mary live-codes a JavaScript game from scratch](http://vimeo.com/105955605), I decided to spend my sick leave making another snake game.
 (See previous at [worm.kakspistenolla.com](http://worm.kakspistenolla.com).)
-I did spent quite a bit more than 30 minutes, but in my defense, I'm pretty sure Mary had a practise run before her public live coding session.
+I did spent quite a bit more than 30 minutes, but in my defence, I'm pretty sure Mary had a practise run before her public live coding session.

 Playing the game
 ----------------

 A version of the game can be found at [snake.kakspistenolla.com](http://snake.kakspistenolla.com).
+It's probably the latest version, but that isn't guaranteed.

-The quickest way to test the game (locally) is using [`beefy`](http://didact.us/beefy/).
-Run `beefy main.js:bundle.js` and point your browser to the address echoed to your console.
+The quickest way to test the game (locally) is to use [`beefy`](https://www.npmjs.org/package/beefy).
+Install with `npm install -g beefy`, run `beefy main.js:bundle.js`, and point your browser to the address printed to your console.

 ### Controls

-You control the snake with your arrow keys
+The game starts when the page loads.
+Control the snake with your arrow keys.
+That's it.

+### Game Over

+The game will end when any of the following is true

+- you hit a wall
+- you hit yourself
+- you hit a playing area boundary

-### The pieces
+### The Pieces

+- the pink longish (YMMV) thing with a red tip is your snake
-- a green square is an edible square worth 1 points
+- a dark orange square is an edible square worth 1 points
-- a red square is a poisoned square.
-It won't kill you, but your tail will be dropped, resetting your score to 0, and it will create a wall
 - a flashing square is a super square, worth anything between 50 and 300 points
+- a dark green square is poisonous.
+It won't kill you, but your tail will drop and turn into a wall, and your score will be reset to 0
+- a black square is a wall

-Each tick, there is a 0.05% chance of a piece becoming poisoned, and a 0.02% chance of a piece becoming a super square.
+Each tick, there is a 0.05 % chance of a piece becoming poisoned, and a 0.02 % chance of a piece becoming a super square.
 A poisoned square will remain poisoned, a super square will return to normal after 15-45 seconds.
 A super square can also become poisoned at any time.

-### Game over

-The game will end if

-- you hit yourself
-- you hit the playing area boundaries
-- you hit a wall created by eating a poisoned square

 Missing in Action
 -----------------

 There is no high score list, not even a highest single score.
 It might be added tomorrow, or there might never be one.
 But it could go either way, depending on how carried away I will become.

-Browser support
+Browser Support
 ---------------

-Tests have only partial coverage
+Test coverage is only partial.
+Only modern browsers supported.

 [![browser support](https://ci.testling.com/nikcorg/snake.png)
 ](https://ci.testling.com/nikcorg/snake)